New Checkmat update

 1. You create a room.

-2. The game generates a unique code.
+2. The game generates a unique code and a link.

-No extra menus, no complicated settings.
+No unnecessary menus, no complicated settings.

 It is a fast way to start a game in just a few seconds.